john-itcsolutions/cheirrs/README.md

 then, if you `juju status` in the k8s model you will see, at the foot of the output, a reference to the Offer.

+An application (and user - here admin) set to `consume` the postgres service from a different model and controller (eg here: from the 'uk8s' controller, ie from the 'kubeflow' model), is connected with:

+`juju grant admin consume localhost-localhost:postgres/k8s.postgresql`
 __________________________________________________________________

 ## Blockchains-Database Server (Smart-web)